 Many devices even come with timers you can set so your phone will automatically turn the blue light filter on in the evenings.
 But don't give up too quickly on finding other things to do before bed that don't involve screens.

 Instead of watching TV or being on your phone before bed, you could read a book, draw a sketch of the day, take a soothing bath, write in your journal, or have a bonding talk session with a loved one.

-At the very least you can turn things on night mode or turn the blue light filter on, or turn the brightness down on your screens to give your eyes a much needed break.
+At the very least you can turn things on night mode, on blue light filters, or turn the brightness down on your screens to give your eyes a much-needed break.

 This idea can apply to a lot of things, like drawing, writing, reading, watching TV, and even eating, but the main idea is that you should use your bed for sleeping, and not use it as a kind of bedroom desk or seating area.

 This is because using your bed for more than just sleeping can actually train your brain to stay alert in that place.
 If you work in your bed, then your bed becomes a place to think about schoolwork or other things.